microsoft/vscode-docs/api/ux-guidelines/overview.md

 # UX Guidelines

-These guidelines cover the best practices for creating Visual Studio Code extensions that extend the core editor's user experience and interface.
+These guidelines cover the best practices for creating extensions that seamlessly integrate with the VS Code's native user experience and interface.
 In these guidelines, you can expect to find:
 - An outline of VS Code's overall UI architecture and elements
-- Recommandations and examples of UI contributed by an extension
+- Recommandations and examples for UI contributed by an extension
 - Alternative approaches to specific UX scenarios

 ## Architecture